drduh/YubiKey-Guide/README.md

 RSA with 4096-bit key length is recommended.

 Subkeys are recommended to have one or several year expirations.
-They must be renewed using the Certify key.
-See [rotating keys](#rotating-keys).
+They must be renewed using the Certify key - see [Rotating keys](#rotating-keys).

 ## Signing

-Create a [signing key](https://stackoverflow.com/questions/5421107/can-rsa-be-both-used-as-encryption-and-signature/5432623#5432623) by selecting `addkey` then the `(4) RSA (sign only)` option:
+Create a [signing key](https://stackoverflow.com/questions/5421107/can-rsa-be-both-used-as-encryption-and-signature/5432623#5432623) by typing `addkey` then select the `(4) RSA (sign only)` option:

 ```console
 gpg> addkey